PortalSpeedruns/portalDocs/documentation/main/16-chamber19.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Rsz9z4DawYQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A pretty easy [LAG] that gets you to the room above the fire pit.
-[Here](https://www.youtube.com/watch?v=9MQdHqlgprE) is an alternative to the edge glitch if you are having trouble with it.
+[LAG] that gets you to the room above the fire pit.
+[Here](https://www.youtube.com/watch?v=9MQdHqlgprE) is an alternative to the [Edge Glitch](./movement-and-glitches#glitches-edge-glitch) if you are having trouble with it.

 ### Beginner - Peeks